|

 NOT Jose Gaspar or Prince Gasparilla.

-erroneously claim that the letter in the Tribune's was
+erroneously claim that this letter in the Tribune was

 written as from Jose Gaspar.